nikitanikushkin/test_backstage_weather_plugin/README.md

-# Introduction
+## Introduction

-This is a standard Backstage application with a custom plugin that displays current weather in the user's location.
+This is a standard Backstage application with a custom plugin that displays the current weather in the user's location.

-The plugin page `https://<hostname>/weather` displays the current weather, as well as the weather is included in the upper left corner on all website pages.
+The plugin page, located at `https://<hostname>/weather`, displays the current weather.

+Additionally, the weather is displayed in the upper left corner of all website pages.

 The displayed data includes:

-* Current temperature
+- Current temperature
-* Icon of the weather (cloudy, sunny, rainy, etc)
+- Weather icon (cloudy, sunny, rainy, etc.)
-* Humidity
+- Humidity

+# Prerequirements

+Ports `7007` and `3000` have to be opened in the firewall.

+# How does plugin work?

+1. When the user accesses the Backstage website, they are asked to allow geolocation.

+    [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) is used to detect the user's location.

+    This Geolocation API requires Backstage to work via HTTPS as it does not work via HTTP.

+1. The Geolocation API returns the user's latitude and longitude.
+1. An API call is sent to the OpenWeather website, specifying the received latitude and longitude.

-Weather is received via API key from [OpenWeather website](https://openweathermap.org/).
+    This API requires an API key that can be generated on the [OpenWeather website](https://openweathermap.org/).

-The user location is detected by using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API): the user has to agree with location detection, otherwise, the plugin will return `Unknown location` instead of weather.
-This API requires Backstage to work via HTTPS.

-Backstage also requires PostgreSQL database that may be deployed via `docker-compose.yaml` file.
+1. The response is parsed to extract the temperature, weather description (cloudy, sunny, rainy, etc.), and humidity.
+1. The weather description is used to fetch the corresponding icon from `http://openweathermap.org/img/wn/*.png`.
+1. The final data is displayed in the browser:

+    * In the upper left corner of all website pages.
+    * On the plugin page at `https://<hostname>/weather`.

-# How to start the application?
+## How to start the application?

 1. Clone this repository locally to some folder and navigate to it: